2021 Bonus Rates for Former Equitable Life Customers

 The change in your Total Annuity at your next Plan anniversary will reflect the level of ORR and IRR declared, after removing the IRR declared in the previous year.
 We also take the Anticipated Bonus Rate, and any Guaranteed Interest Rate for your Plan, into account when working out your new income.

-Former Equitable Life With-Profits Annuity customers, who are receiving their total annuity, will see average year-on-year increases in income of 13.5%, before allowing for their Anticipated Bonus Rate (ABR) and any Guaranteed Interest Rate (GIR), as a result of the bonuses declared in the February 2018 bonus declaration.
-This means that, for an annuity customer with a combined ABR & GIR of 6.5%, their income will rise by 6.5% at their next Plan anniversary from1 April 2018.
+Former Equitable Life With-Profits Annuity customers, who are receiving their Total Annuity, will see average year-on-year changes in income of 1.0% before allowing for their Anticipated Bonus Rate (ABR) and any Guaranteed Interest Rate (GIR), as a result of the bonuses declared in the February 2021 Bonus Declaration.
+This means that for an annuity customer with a combined ABR and GIR of 6.5%, their income may decrease by up to 5.5% at their next Plan anniversary on or after 1 April 2021.

-Where customers are in receipt of their Guaranteed Annuity they will continue to see their income reduce by the level of their Anticipated Bonus Rate (ABR).
+Where customers are in receipt of their Guaranteed Annuity they’ll see their income reduce by the level of their ABR.

 Only plans issued before 1 July 1996 are subject to a Guaranteed Interest Rate.
-This is 3.50% for all such plans.
+This is 3.50% for all of these plans.

-If you have any questions on this years Bonus Declaration, please read our frequently asked questions.
+If you've got any questions about this years Bonus Declaration, please read our frequently asked questions.